 Part of the crime of forced migration is that it robs people of the chance to make choices about where and how they will live.
 Focusing on choice as a key part of a dignified return is therefore itself a kind of redress.
 In the 1996 Handbook on Voluntary Repatriation, UNHCR (1996: 11) confirms that it sees the full restoration of refugees' rights as a core element of a dignified return.
 The full restoration of refugees' rights is not only a forward-looking process.
 It must also take into account past violations of refugees' rights.
 Kant (1797: 98-99) captured the theoretical connection between redress and dignity, arguing that 'the dignity of humanity in us' creates a duty that we not 'suffer [our] rights to be trampled underfoot by others with impunity'.
-In Feinberg's terms, redress is inextricable from dignified repatriation processes because reparations restore the refugee's ability to make claims in a variety of ways.
+In Feinberg's terms, redress is inextricable from dignified repatriation processes because reparations restore the refugee's ability to make claims, in particular against the state.
+Reparations restore the refugee's ability to make claims in a variety of ways.
 In particular, reparations processes re-position the refugee as a citizen with legal and moral entitlements.
 Internationally-mandated reparations processes also underline that there are consequences for the state and state actors when citizens are stripped of their ability to make reasonable claims for security, protection and respect.